JitsuJournal/API/README.md

 # After setting gemini key in .env
 gemini = conn_gemini()

-problem: str = "Some jiu jitsu problem"
+problem: str = "Show me different ways to break an opponents closed guard when i'm on top and pass it to end up in side control or mount."
 response: str = create_paragraph(gemini, problem).text

 print(response)